rgknp/AIDayLabs/lab02.x-building_bots/1_Regex_and_ScorableGroups.md

 We will be developing a bot using the C# SDK.
 To get started, you need two things:
 1. The Bot Framework project template, which you can download [here](http://aka.ms/bf-bc-vstemplate).
 The file is called "Bot Application.zip" and you should save it into the \Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\ directory.
 Just drop the whole zipped file in there; no need to unzip.
 2. Download the Bot Framework Emulator for testing your bot locally [here](https://github.com/Microsoft/BotFramework-Emulator/releases/download/v3.5.33/botframework-emulator-Setup-3.5.33.exe).
-The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-3.5.33\botframework-emulator.exe`.
+The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-3.5.33\botframework-emulator.exe` or your Downloads folder, depending on browser.

 ### Lab 1.2: Creating a simple bot and running it